ikegami-itaru/urjtag-lua/README.md

 `msg` is the message that original urjtag outputs into `stdout`.
 `err_msg` is the message that original urjtag outputs into `stderr`.

+## TODO
+- test if urjtag multi-statement work.
+- cleanup code.
+- test for other platform.